TRIPTYK/ember-common-ui/doc-app/tests/dummy/app/templates/docs/ember-ui/stack-list.md

 **[data-is-expanded="true"]**: CSS class applied to S.Content div when the element is opened.
 It has to be implemented because otherwise, you can't see the difference between closed/opened element.

 **[data-is-expanded="false"]**: CSS class applied to S.Content div when the element is closed.
 It has to be implemented because otherwise, you can't see the difference between closed/opened element.

+**[data-is-expanded-btn="true"]**: CSS class applied to the expand button div when the element is opened.
+It has to be implemented because otherwise, you can't see the difference between closed/opened element.

+**[data-is-expanded-btn="false"]**: CSS class applied to the expand button div when the element is closed.
+It has to be implemented because otherwise, you can't see the difference between closed/opened element.

+**.tpk-stack**: Main CSS class that takes into account the entire stack list as a whole.

+**.tpk-stack-title**: CSS class for styling the title of the stack list.

+**.tpk-stack-head**: CSS class for styling the header of each element in the stack list.

+**.origin-top**: CSS class for styling the body of each element in the stack list.

+**.tpk-stack-head-expand-btn**: CSS class for styling the button that expands or collapses the body of each element in the stack list.